Skip to Content

 I was beginning to think the possibility of sticking to the diet during the holidays would be nearly impossible for this girl.

-Can I tell you that apples are the one fruit I’ve missed the most doing keto?
+Can I tell you that apples are the fruit I’ve missed the most doing keto?
 Probably because there was a period when I had up to two large apples a day.

 Ingredients Needed To Make A Mock Apple Cobbler